This is an essential element of letting that provides financial protection for landlords renting a property to tenants.

-In addition to protecting buildings and contents, landlord insurance policies can cover against non-payment of rent.
+In addition to protecting buildings and contents, landlord insurance policies can cover non-payment of rent.

-Landlord Insurance via the British landlords Association insurance broker offer tailored policies that generally may include the following: Landlord’s buildings insurance that will cover you against a range of potential disasters.
+British landlords Association broker offer tailored policies that generally may include the following: Landlord’s buildings insurance that will cover you against a range of potential disasters.

 These could affect your rental property, such as fires, lightning, storms, floods and earthquakes, as well as an escape of water or oil, falling trees or branches and collision by vehicles.

-Not all insurance policies are the same nor do they cover all the things that you might expect.
-Before you can decide which is the best insurance company to use, you need to know some of the things you should have covered in your insurance policy.
+Not all policies are the same, nor do they cover all the things that you might expect.
+Before you can decide which is the best company to use, you need to know some of the things you should have covered in your policy.
 We hope this blog helps and makes you aware of the best policy for your need.

 Landlord Legal expenses cover

-Landlords’ Legal Expenses insurance covers the legal cost of eviction of tenants following breaches of their tenancy agreement, for example, rent arrears, sub-letting, or intentionally causing damage to the let property.
+Landlords’ Legal Expenses covers the legal cost of eviction of tenants following breaches of their tenancy agreement.
+The legal cover includes rent arrears, sub-letting, or intentionally causing damage to the let property.

 Buy Rent cover

-“Rent Guarantee” is different from “Loss of Rent” cover.
-Rent cover will cover you for rental income if the let property is uninhabitable due to an insured event for examples such as flood or fire.
+“Rent Guarantee insurance” is different from the “Loss of Rent” cover.
+Rent cover will cover you for rental income if the let property is uninhabitable due to an insured event, for examples such as flood or fire.

 It gives the landlord and the tenants’ access to a 24-hour helpline.
-You contact the helpline in an emergency, and if this service is bought as a standalone product, it includes an optional Boiler and Heating Cover as standard.
+You contact the helpline in an emergency.
+If this service is bought as a standalone product, it includes an optional Boiler and Heating Cover as standard.